Learn how to loop a sound clip across slides in various versions of PowerPoint.

 Author: Geetesh Bajaj

 Sound can add character to a presentation -- it's easy to bring a presentation to life with sound of any kind, be it a background score, a narration or an event sound.
-Like everything else though, sound in PowerPoint can enrich only if used with relevance and moderation.
+Nevertheless, sound in PowerPoint can enhance the slide experience, only if used with relevance and restraint.

 Colin Adams of IndigoRose discusses their Liquid Cabaret collection of music tracks for PowerPoint -- he also speaks about his favorite track selection for use in a corporate presentation scenario.